JamesBracken/Ember-Ash/readme.md

 ## UX
 ### Strategy
 #### Project overview
+Welcome to Ember & Ash, want a fine dining, elegant and fantastic customer experience?
+Look no further!
+With our website you can see the amazing offers we have.
+All or our fantastic cuisine is all up to date on our online menu's.
+Want to give us a visit?
+You can book online, any time for whenever you want.

+The main components of the website is the home page, the menu, my profile and the booking pages.
+The project was made with a simplistic and yet an elegant feel and a posh look in mind.
+Eating out and finding instagramable food and experiences is the wants of the many nowadays.
+A fine dining experience would entail higher costs than the normal day out hence what I found with my extensive research is that our general customer base and targets would be young adults and mature adults.
+Simple and elegant is the focus of the website.

 #### Project goals
+For the goals of this project I have implemented a kanban board for organisation found [Here!](https://github.com/users/JamesBracken/projects/13/views/1)
+My project goals are also displayed below

 ### Scope
 #### Consistent features implemented
 #### Unique features implemented